 3.11 Provisions, Contingent Liabilities and Contingent Assets

 Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-The amount recognised as a provision is the best estimate of consideration required to settle the present obligation at the end of the reporting period taking into account risk/uncertainity surrounding the obligation.
-The expense relating to a provision is presented in the statement of profit and loss.
-Contingent liabilities are not recognised but disclosed unless the probability of an outflow of resources is remote.
-Contingent assets are disclosed where inflow of economic benefits is probable.
-If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+The amount recognised as a provision is the best estimate of consideration required to settle the present obligation at the end of the reporting period taking into account risk/ uncertainty surrounding the obligation.
+The expense relating to a provision is presented in the standalone statement of profit and loss.

-3.12 Cash and cash equivalent
+3.12 Cash and cash equivalents

 Cash and cash equivalents in the balance sheet comprise cash at banks and on hand, balances with payment gateways and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
-For the purpose of statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company’s cash management.

 3.13 Earnings per share